View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 Of course, you can also visit the town in your own rental car.

-The itinerary for a visit as part of a multi-day round trip to the desert* is similar to a day trip: start in the morning in Marrakesh and drive over the High Atlas with a photo stop at the Tizi n’Tishka Pass, then arrive in Aït Ben Haddou after a winding 4‑hour drive.
+The itinerary for a visit as part of a multi-day round trip to the desert* is similar to a day trip: start in Marrakesh in the morning and drive over the High Atlas with a photo stop at the Tizi n’Tichka Pass, then arrive in Aït Ben Haddou after a winding 4‑hour drive.

-After a visit to the village and a pause in one of the restaurants, the tour continues to Ouarzazate, usually for a visit to the film studios and then an overnight stay.
+After a visit to the village and a break in one of the restaurants, the tour continues to Ouarzazate, usually for a visit to the film studios and an overnight stay.

-This is also quite enough to have seen Aït Ben Haddou, as the village is not particularly large.
+That’s enough for a first impression, even if the village has more to offer than a short stop would suggest.
 However, the morning hours between the red clay walls are particularly atmospheric and worth seeing.
-It is therefore perhaps a good idea to spend the night in Aït Ben Haddou.
+It is therefore perhaps worth considering spending the night in Aït Ben Haddou.

 The sunrise from one of the roof terraces of the surrounding hotels is also magnificent.
 The sunset is rather unspectacular, but the soft light in the evening is ideal for taking photos in the village itself.